abrahamahn/npm-clone/readme.md

-# NPM Clone: Static Website using HTML & CSS
+# NPM Clone: Static Website

 This is a cloned static landing page of the **NPM website** ([Official Page](https://www.npmjs.com/)).
 I have used Google Chrome Developer to pick up